JeremieMelo/jeremiemelo.github.io/_pages/experience.md

 * **Fudan University, Shanghai, China**
   * Research Assistant, EE department, Fudan University, Aug 2017 - July 2018, Shanghai, China
   * **Medical Imaging Dataset**: Modified infant brain atlas offered by UNC and created complete tissue probability maps
-  * **MRI Reconstruction**: Developed two-stage reconstruction framework for infant thin-section MR image reconstruction by using GANs and CNN
-  * **Ultra-sonic Image Processing**: Research is developing brand new method to improve reconstruction performance by fusing multi-planar MR images, and improving PSNR, SSIM, and NMI by 26.2%, 93.4%, and 25.3% respectively compared to bicubic interpolation
+  * **MRI Reconstruction**: Developed two-stage reconstruction framework for infant thin-section MR image reconstruction by using GANs and CNN; research is developing brand new method to improve reconstruction performance by fusing multi-planar MR images, and improving PSNR, SSIM, and NMI by 26.2%, 93.4%, and 25.3% respectively compared to bicubic interpolation
-  * Wrote a research paper on proposed reconstruction method that was published at IEEE Access, May 2019.
+  * **Ultra-sonic Image Processing**: Collaborated on super-resolution reconstruction of ultra-sonic imaging using U-Net and GANs; improved the full width at half maximum (FWHM) of point targets by 3.23%

 <!-- * **Fudan University, Shanghai, China**
   * Research Assistant, Microelectronics department, Fudan University, Sep 2016 - July 2017, Shanghai, China